 - Responds to simple verbal requests i.e “no”

 - Uses exclamations i.e “oh-oh!”

-- Tries to imitate words
+- Tries to imitate words and says first words

 - Explores objects using different methods i.e shaking, banging, throwing